mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 97 - Error Messages Without Empathy/readme.md

       "Cancel Appointment",
       "Keep Editing");

-// Consequences are clear
+// The consequences are clear
-// Choice options have context
+// The choice options have context
 ```

 # Detection